 “In most of the retrieved studies, a tendency towards a more postoperative kyphotic alignment in total disc replacement was reported.
-The reported mean (average) complication rate was of 12.5 % (0% in some research up to 66.2 % in other research).
-Complications associated with cervical prosthesis included heterotopic ossification, device migration, mechanical instability, failure, implant removal, reoperations and revision.
+The reported mean (average) complication rate was 12.5 % (0% in some research up to 66.2 % in other research).
+Complications associated with cervical prosthesis included heterotopic ossification, device migration, mechanical instability, failure, implant removal, operations, and revision.

 Surgical treatments for Cervical Instability – the disc may not be the problem causing pain, loss of cervical curvature, and loss or range of motion

-In our practice, we see many patients, not only with neck pain and radiating pain into the back, shoulders, arms and hands, but also with a myriad of symptoms related to cervical neck problems that doctors feel an artificial disc may help remedy, those related to degenerative cervical disc disease including problems of pinched nerves.
+In our practice, we see many patients, not only with neck pain and radiating pain into the back, shoulders, arms, and hands but also with a myriad of symptoms related to cervical neck problems that doctors feel an artificial disc may help remedy, those related to degenerative cervical disc disease including problems of pinched nerves.

 CREEP – cervical degenerative ligament disease – why neck surgery fails

-Some of the most debilitating conditions attributed to problems in the neck are those due to cervical instability caused ligament laxity.
+Some of the most debilitating conditions attributed to problems in the neck are those due to cervical instability caused by ligament laxity.
 What does this mean?
 It means that surgery may not address the problems you are experiencing in your neck.

 When spinal ligaments are exposed to continued compression or stress, they “Creep.”
 Creep is a medical condition that results from the deformity or elongation of the ligaments that hold the cervical spinal vertebrae in place.
-This is cervical neck instability.
+This is cervical spine instability.